kr1ps/grafanastack/README.md

 ## Kr1ps - Grafana
 ![](http://kr1ps.com/wp-content/uploads/2020/03/navigate-to-start-letter-k-sign-180x180.png)

 Hi, this repo contain an implementation of the [grafana/grafana-docker](https://github.com/grafana/grafana-docker).
+This stack will have a grafana and influx containers.

+## Steps

+* Create volumes for the stack
+    - docker volume create grafana-volume
+    - docker volume create influxdb-volume

 Secrets analitycs server.